Dates & Schedule

 The entire route is subject to rapidly changing, highly variable and extremely severe weather.

 The route is very rough underfoot with sections of rock and scree-covered terrain.
-There is an enormous amount of ascent and descent – because after finishing the race at the summit, competitors must return to the start.
+There is an enormous amount of ascent and descent – because after finishing the race at the summit, competitors must return to the Grey Mare's Car Park for our safety check and to receive a finishers medal.
+You will pass the Grey Mare's Car Park as you follow the course back down into Kinlochleven.

 Parking for competitors and spectators at the event is in designated parking areas only.
 The local community has been very supportive of the event but has asked that visitors to the event do not park on the residential streets in Kinlochleven as they are narrow and quickly become congested.
 Please respect our parking arrangements.